rishabh-arya/PIxelate-21-Technex-IIT-BHU/README.md

 For better understanding, read the problem statement pdf file given above.

+You can download and install the pixelate arena simulator environment from [here](https://github.com/Robotics-Club-IIT-BHU/Pixelate_Main_Arena).

 ### Interpretation of Problem statement

 <img src="images/1.png" width = "1080" height="520">